CesiumGS/cesium-unreal-samples/README.md

 Be sure to change the time of day to create beautiful lighting in your scenes.

+See how this level was created with the [Adding Datasets tutorial](https://cesium.com/learn/unreal/unreal-datasets/).

-### :three: Level 3 - Denver Photogrammetry with Unreal Character Controller
+### :three: Level 3 - Denver Photogrammetry with an Unreal Character Controller

 In this level, explore even more high-resolution photogrammetry data of Denver using a third-person character controller.
 Whereas Melbourne allowed you to freely fly around and explore, in this level you'll walk right up to the real-world data.
 When streaming content through Cesium for Unreal, physics and gravity will continue to work as expected with your character controllers.
+For more information on character controllers, check out the [Using Custom Controllers tutorial](https://cesium.com/learn/unreal/unreal-custom-controllers/).

 Grab some cool screenshots to share with us as you explore and customize the scenes.

 ![Photogrammetry of Union Station in Denver, CO captured by [Aerometrex](https://aerometrex.com.au/) visualized in Unreal Engine using Cesium for Unreal.](Images/aerometrex-denver.jpg)
-*<p align="center">Photogrammetry of Union Station in Denver, CO captured by [Aerometrex](https://aerometrex.com.au/).<br>Open level 3 in Cesium for Unreal Samples to experience it yourself using the character controller!</p>*
+*<p align="center">Photogrammetry of Union Station in Denver, CO captured by [Aerometrex](https://aerometrex.com.au/).<br>Open <b>03_CesiumDenver</b> in the Cesium for Unreal Samples to walk around the dataset.</p>*

 ### :four: Level 4 - Using Sublevels to Explore the World